Ovoid (pronounced oh-void)

 (2) In botany (of a fruit or similar part), egg-shaped with the broader end at the base.

 1817: From the French ovoïde, from the New Latin ōvoīdēs, the construct being the Classical Latin ōvum (egg) + the Ancient Greek -oeidēs (like) (akin to -oid).
 The Latin ōvum (egg) is thought derived from the primitive Indo-European awi (bird) which may be the source of wyo & yyo, the primitive Indo-European words for "egg" although this is speculative.
 The hypothetical “evidence” for its existence is provided by the Sanskrit vih, the Avestan vish, the Latin avis (bird), the Ancient Greek aietos (eagle), the Old Church Slavonic aja, the Russian jajco, the Breton ui, the Welsh wy, the Old Norse egg, the Old High German ei and the Gothic ada, all meaning "egg."
-The –oid suffix was from the Ancient Greek -ειδής (-eids) & -οειδής (-oeids) (the ο being the last vowel of the stem to which the suffix is attached) from εἶδος (eîdos) (form; like; likeness) and was added to indicate the meanings “tending towards”, “similar to” or “like”).
-Ovoid is a noun & adjective and ovoidal the other adjectival form though it is rare; The noun plural is ovoids.
+The –oid suffix was from the Ancient Greek -ειδής (-eidḗs) & -οειδής (-oeidḗs) (the ο being the last vowel of the stem to which the suffix is attached) from εἶδος (eîdos) (form; like; likeness) and was added to indicate the meanings “tending towards”, “similar to” or “like”).
+Ovoid is a noun & adjective and ovoidal is an adjective; the noun plural is ovoids.
+The adjective ovoidish doesn't exist and never should because something "ovoidish" is actually an ovoid.
 Subovoid (apparently never as sub-ovoid) is a technical word used in mathematics and some disciplines of engineering.

 Headlights and Politics